Fielo-Apps/fieloprp/doc/UC-PRP-0002-Create an Invoice.md

 1. The system receives the information for the invoice and for the invoice items
 2. The system verifies that Member field is not null
 3. The system verifies that the option "Request Invoice Products" of the related member's program is set to true and that the Amount field is null
+4. The system verifies that the option to request invoice date is set to True
-4. The system verifies that the Date field is not null
+5. The system verifies that the Date field is equal or less than current date
-5. The system verifies that there is no other invoice with the same combination number (Distributor Id + Invoice Number) in status Approved
+6. The system verifies that there is no other invoice with the same combination number (Distributor Id + Invoice Number) in status Approved
-6. The system sets the status "Open" for the Invoice
+7. The system sets the status "Open" for the Invoice
-7. The system saves the Invoice
+8. The system saves the Invoice
-8. The system calls the use case [Create an Invoice Item](https://github.com/FieloIncentiveAutomation/fieloprp/blob/develop/doc/UC-PRP-0001-Create%20an%20Invoice%20Item.md)
+9. The system calls the [Create an Invoice Item](?name=UC-PRP-0001.md) use case
-9. The system updates the Amount field ot the invoice with the summarize of the Total Price field of the related Invoice Items
+10. The system updates the Amount field ot the invoice with the summarize of the Total Price field of the related Invoice Items
-10. The system saves the Invoice
+11. The system saves the Invoice
-11. The system displays the invoice detail page with the options to Edit or Delete
+12. The system displays the invoice detail page with the options to Edit or Delete
-12. End of flow
+13. End of flow

 ### Alternative flows